GeoscienceAustralia/ptha/R/examples/source_contours_2_unit_sources/tutorial.md

 alphabetical ordering).
 The main purpose of this option is to facilitate running each sourcezone separately in a HPC environment (since it is relatively easy to automatically submit many jobs with different integer arguments).
-Note that in this case, the filenames of the source contours and downdip lines must match, and no other files should be contained in their directories.
+Note that in this case, the filenames of the source contours and downdip-lines must match, and no other files should be contained in their directories.

 In either case the working directory must be the directory containing